 The City of Boston's program budget provides a wealth of information related to City services and their associated costs.
 The operating and capital budgets present the recommended resource allocations in terms of personnel, facilities, goods, and services.
-The budget document also describes the services provided by each City department and the performance targets that will be achieved in FY09.
+The budget document also describes the services provided by each City department and the performance targets that have been set for FY11.